Fertilizing Quotes

 Fertilizing detail Fertilizing detail Fertilizing detail

-Project Size and Scope
+Project Size Considerations

 Scope/Size Typical Range

-Small Gardens 1-2 pounds per 100 sq ft
+Small gardens or lawns 1-2 pounds per 1,000 sq ft

-Medium Lawns 3-4 pounds per 100 sq ft
+Medium-sized lawns 2-4 pounds per 1,000 sq ft

-Large Landscapes 5-8 pounds per 100 sq ft
+Large lawns or fields 4-8 pounds per 1,000 sq ft

-Vegetable Gardens 0.5-1 pound per 10 sq ft
+Vegetable gardens 0.5-1 pound per 10 sq ft